wind turbine

 • Cleaner energy source: As a renewable energy source, using wind energy can help to reduce carbon emissions in the energy sector.

-• Cheaper renewable source: It’s generally pretty cost effective to generate electricity through a wind farm.
+• Cheaper renewable source: It’s generally cost-effective to generate electricity through a wind farm.

 • Benefits the economy: Farms and rural areas can lease land for wind farms.